pdf-raku/PDF-Grammar-raku/README.md

 Although PDF documents do not lend themselves to an overall BNF style grammar description; there are areas where these can be put to use, including:

+- PDF file header and trailer/xref parsing
+- Parsing of objects fetched via the xref index.
+Top level objects commomly include: dictionarys , streams, arrays or numbers.
-- The overall file structure (headers, objects, cross-reference tables and footers).
+- The overall file structure for FDF files (which are not indexed), or for full-scan recovery of PDF files (headers, objects, cross-reference tables and footers).
-- The operands that make up content streams.
+- Parsing the operands that make up content streams.
 These are used to markup text, forms, images and graphical elements.

 PDF::Grammar is a set of Perl 6 grammars for parsing and validation of real-world PDF examples.
 There are